Aaron-Junker/Aaron-Junker/README.md

 ### Hi I'm Aaron Junker

-I work on projects for [Case-Games](https://github.com/Case-Games) and other Projects like the [PowerToys](https://github.com/microsoft/PowerToys).
+I work various own projects and other Projects like the [PowerToys](https://github.com/microsoft/PowerToys).

 I live in Switzerland.